FactomProject/factom-docs/wallet/includes/_factomd-control-panel.md

 **Connections/Raw**

-The "Connections/Raw" tab displays all the servers that are connected to the local factomd node with their status and IP Address.
+The "Connections/Raw" tab displays all the servers and nodes that are connected to the local factomd node with their status and IP Address.

 ![Control Panel 16](/images/wallet_137.png)

 **Connections/Other**

-The "Connections/Other" tab displays all the servers that are connected to the local factomd node with their status and the server Identity Hash.
+The "Connections/Other" tab displays all the servers and nodes that are connected to the local factomd node with their status and the server Identity Hash.

 ![Control Panel 17](/images/wallet_138.png)